react-grid-layout/react-grid-layout/README.md

 // If true, grid items won't change position when being
 // dragged over.
 preventCollision: ?boolean = false;

+// If true, droppable elements (with "droppable" attribute)
+// can be dropped on the grid.
+It triggers "onDrop" callback
+// with position and event object as parameters.
+// It can be useful for dropping an element in a specific position
+isDroppable: ?boolean = false

 //
 // Callbacks